-Don't be a victim of theft and another statistic recorded on the crime list database.
-In the UK, thousands of bikes are stolen every year.
-The vast majority are never recovered.
-Minimise the risk by following some simple security advice.
+Don't become a victim of theft and another statistic recorded on the crime list database!
+Thousands of bikes are stolen in the UK every year.
+The vast majority are not recovered, so minimise the risk by following some simple security advice.

-If you take any security advice from this page, let it be this: USE whatever security devices you have.
-If you're finding it all too much hassle, consider zero input devices like an approved self-alarming alarm/immobiliser.
+1 - USE whatever security devices you have!
+If you're finding it all too much hassle, consider zero input devices like an approved self-alarming alarm/immobiliser or modern tracking system.

 Don't buy used bike spares as these may well have originated from a stolen bike.
 It's demand that creates the problem in the first place.